GreptimeTeam/docs/docs/greptimecloud/integrations/sdk-libraries/java.md

 - Username: `<username>`
 - Password: *Your GreptimeCloud service password*

-## Java SDK

-The following code snippet shows how to create a client using Java SDK.
+The following code snippet shows how to create a client.

 ```java
 String endpoint = "<host>:4001";